 Please note that sample transport is the responsibility of the test requestor.
-The requestor must assure themselves that their transport mode is effective and appropriate to maintain the integrity of the referred sample.
+The requestor must assure themselves that their transport mode is effective and appropriate to meet the above requirements.

-All specimens must be packaged in accordance with the current European Agreement concerning Carriage of Dangerous Goods by Road Regulations & packing instructions 650 (ADR) to prevent breakage or spillage in transit.
-They must be, clearly labelled according to the ADR regulations and display the hazard diamond as illustrated below.
+All specimens must be packaged in accordance with the current UN3373 Sample Transport Compliance Regulations to prevent breakage or spillage in transit.
+They must be, clearly labelled in accordance with the regulations and display the hazard diamond as illustrated below.